wbamberg/idl-reference/docs/nsIDOMWindowUtils.md

 Cannot be accessed from unprivileged context (not content-accessible)
 Will throw a DOM security error if called without chrome privileges.

-@param aType Type of command content event to send.
-Can be one of "cut",
-       "copy", "paste", "delete", "undo", "redo", or "pasteTransferable".
-@param aTransferable an instance of nsITransferable when aType is
-       "pasteTransferable"

 #### Parameters ####